iterative/dvc.org/content/docs/user-guide/experiment-management/persisting-experiments.md

 You may desire to keep the experiments in their separate Git branches.
-You can use `dvc exp branch` to create a new branch from the experiment and keep all code and artifacts in a new branch.
+You can use `dvc exp branch` to create a new branch from the experiment and keep all code and artifacts separate from your current one.

 ```dvc
 $ dvc exp show --include-params=my_param